-Visions for Sustainability is published by the Interdisciplinary Research Institute on Sustainability (IRIS), founded by the University of Torino and the University of Brescia in collaboration with the University of the Valle d’Aosta.
+Visions for Sustainability is published twice a year at the summer and winter solstices by the Interdisciplinary Research Institute on Sustainability (IRIS), founded by the University of Torino and the University of Brescia in collaboration with the University of the Valle d’Aosta.
 The members of the editorial board are researchers from various backgrounds (including natural sciences, economics, pedagogy, sociology, psychology, linguistics and engineering), as well as being professionals working in many different fields and committed citizens, all keenly interested in the problems of sustainability.
 Our aim is to facilitate the communication and exchange of the outcomes of ideas, discussions and research studies within this field and also create as yet largely unexplored links between all areas of human activity and enquiry and the concept of sustainability itself.

 Like an increasing number of academic journals that propose going across traditional disciplinary boundaries, we hope we can add a further space for this form of reciprocal exchange and be able to host and give equal status to reflexive theory and practice, empirical research, testimonies and personal experiences.
 Our commitment is to ensure that the variety of the contributions be characterized by how authors make explicit the values underlying the visions expressed.
 The journal is intended for anyone interested in constructing interdisciplinary bridges or launching transdisciplinary enterprises that analyze and contribute to a deeper understanding of the complex and multiple human dimensions of the relationship between environmental, social and economic changes and the concept of sustainability.
 Our focus is on examining relationships between paradigms and policies, people and praxes, on creating levels of awareness that enable going beyond current approaches, emphasizing the importance of human will as well as ability, empowering human beings to generate, share and use information as members of networks of knowledge creators and actors in their own right.